 Since 1993, the Governor's School for Science & Mathematics has presented the Townes Award to honor individuals, businesses, or institutions that have transformed South Carolina and the world.
 Past winners have hailed from academic, business and political sectors.

 Dr. Charles H. Townes (1915-2015) was a native South Carolinian, Furman graduate and Nobel Laureate in physics.
-In 1964, Dr. Townes received the Nobel Prize for his work in quantum electronics leading to the invention of the laser.
+In 1964, Dr. Townes received the Nobel Prize for his pioneering research in quantum electronics leading to the invention of the laser.
 This breakthrough transformed not only science, but also our everyday lives.
-The laser now is a ubiquitous part of the modern landscape in everything from supermarket bar code scanners to Blu-rayTM players, as well as surgery, fiber optic communication, laser printers and weapons guidance systems.
+The laser now is a ubiquitous part of the modern landscape, including in surgery, fiber optic communication, and laser printers.

 Since GSSM’s founding, the people of Sonoco have played pivotal roles to ensure the growth and success of the Governor’s School.
 They have served on the GSSM Board of Trustees and GSSM Foundation Board of Directors, led capital campaigns, and provided significant corporate and personal support to launch new initiatives and fund scholarships.